 How to Make Pumpkin Dog Biscuits

-These are the recipe steps and some photos of the process for making the biscuits.
-I hope they help you make this healthy dog treats recipe!
+These are the recipe steps and some photos of making the biscuits.
+I hope they help you make this recipe!
+You can scroll down to the bottom of this article for a printable recipe card.

 - Place peanut butter, pumpkin puree, egg, and melted coconut oil in a mixing bowl.